whiteclover/solo/README.rst

 Requirement
 ===========

-The modules are requied to run solo as below:
+The modules are required to run solo as below:

 #. gevent
 #. webob